-PORTLAND, Ore. – The Portland Timbers today announced that defender Steve Purdy (El Salvador - above, right) and midfielders/defenders Lovel Palmer (Jamaica - above, middle) and Rodney Wallace (Costa Rica - above, right) have been recalled by their respective national teams for upcoming 2014 FIFA World Cup qualifiers.
+PORTLAND, Ore. – The Portland Timbers today announced that midfielder Lovel Palmer (Jamaica) and defenders Steve Purdy (El Salvador) and Rodney Wallace (Costa Rica) have been recalled by their respective national teams for upcoming 2014 FIFA World Cup qualifiers.

-Palmer, 27, and the Jamaica National Team face Guatemala on Friday, Oct.
-12, at Estadio Mateo Flores in Guatemala City, Guatemala, before playing host to Antigua and Barbuda on Tuesday, Oct.
-16, in Kingston, Jamaica, at Independence Park.
-Jamaica, the United States and Guatemala are currently tied at the top of Group A in CONCACAF qualifying with seven points.
+Palmer, 27, and the Jamaica National Team face the United States on Friday, Sept.
+7, at Independence Stadium in Kingston, Jamaica, and then on Tuesday, Sept.
+11, at Crew Stadium in Columbus, Ohio.
+Jamaica and the United States are currently tied at the top of Group A in CONCACAF qualifying with four points.
+The matchup on Sept.
+11 will be nationally televised on ESPN2.

-A native of Mandeville, Jamaica, Palmer recently started a pair of World Cup qualifiers against the United States.
-He helped the Reggae Boyz earn a 2-1 win in Jamaica on Sept.
-7 and played in a 2-1 loss to the United States on Sept.
-11 in Columbus, Ohio.
-In June, Palmer played in two World Cup qualifiers for the Reggae Boyz, starting in a 2-1 win over Guatemala and in a scoreless draw against Antigua & Barbuda.
-In total, Palmer has 24 caps with the Jamaica National Team since making his international debut in 2005.
+A native of Mandeville, Jamaica, Palmer was recently called up for a friendly against El Salvador on Aug.
+15. He played in the two previous World Cup qualifiers for the Reggae Boyz, starting in a 2-1 win over Guatemala on June 8 and in a scoreless draw against Antigua & Barbuda on June 12.
+In total, Palmer has 22 caps with the Jamaica National Team since making his international debut in 2005.

-Purdy, 27, and the El Salvador National Team play host to Wallace and Costa Rica on Oct.
-12 at Estadio Cuscatlán in San Salvador, El Salvador, before closing out Round 2 of CONCACAF World Cup qualifying against Mexico on Oct.
-16 at Estadio Azteca in Mexico City.
-El Salvador is currently in second place in Group B of CONCACAF qualifying with five points.
+Purdy, 27, and the El Salvador National Team play host to Guyana on Sept.
+7, at Estadio Cuscatlán in San Salvador, El Salvador, before traveling to face Guyana on Sept.
+11. El Salvador is currently in third place in Group B of CONCACAF qualifying behind Mexico and Costa Rica.

-With family ties to El Salvador, Purdy has nine caps with the El Salvador National Team.
-He recently played in a La Selecta’s 2-2 draw with Guyana on Sept.
-7. Purdy has been a key contributor in El Salvador’s advancement in 2014 FIFA World Cup qualifying, appearing in six qualification matches and scoring a goal in a 4-0 win over the Cayman Islands on Nov.
+With family ties to El Salvador, Purdy has eight caps with the El Salvador National Team.
+He recently appeared in a pair of international friendlies against Guatemala and Jamaica in August.
+Purdy has been a key contributor in El Salvador’s advancement in 2014 FIFA World Cup qualifying, appearing in five qualification matches and scoring a goal in a 4-0 win over the Cayman Islands on Nov.
 10, 2011.

-From San José, Costa Rica, Wallace has eight caps with the Costa Rica National Team and has scored two international goals.
+From San José, Costa Rica, Wallace has six caps with the Costa Rica National Team and has scored two international goals.
 He notched the game-winner in a 1-0 win over the United States in his international debut on Sept.
 2, 2011.
-Wallace recently featured in a pair of World Cup qualifiers against Mexico in September.
+Wallace’s last international appearance was June 1 in a friendly against Guatemala.